Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: System Setup

 \textbf{Head Poses From Camera Trajectory.} The camera center $\mathbf{C}$ may not be necessarily the same as the head joint location, we compute the fixed transformation $T_{head}^{cam}$ to transform the camera pose into the head pose.
 The translation component fo $T_{head}^{cam}$ is computed by approximating the camera location in a surface point of SMPL mesh.
 As the camera may not be on the surface of the human head as in Fig.~\ref{fig:timesync}, an offset is added to the surface point.
 Similar to the T-pose calibration step in IMU sensor calibration (Supp.
 Sec.~\ref{sec:calib}), the rotation component of $T_{head}^{cam}$, or $\mathbf{R}_{head}^{cam}$, is obtained by asking the user to stand still (as in T-pose) for 10 seconds.

 \textbf{Synchronization.} The initial time synchronization between IMU sensors and the head-mounted camera is set by the timecodes generated from the sensors.
-However, empirically we found there were minor errors in the timecode and therefore should be adjusted.
+(For the camera, the timecode is recorded when the shutter is activated) However, empirically we found there were minor errors in the timecode and therefore should be adjusted.
 For the adjustment, the user is asked to stand still and swing their arms up and down, as in Fig.~\ref{fig:timesync} (a).
 When the hands move up to the highest position close to the camera (Fig.~\ref{fig:timesync} (a)), the IMU sensor signals show a specific peak as in Fig.~\ref{fig:timesync} (b).
 The time synchronization is done by aligning the two.
+To adjust between the camera and the IMU sensors, the frame where the hands are closest to the camera is selected.
 We empirically found out that swinging is more robust than clapping, as in some cases the force transmitted to the wrist sensor during clapping can cause sensor peaks to spike.